 Boat Sharing and IYT Classes

 The Sailboat Shop operates from Scorpion Bay Marina at Lake Pleasant and rents various sailboats.
 They also sell and repairs boats.
-Contact Tom Errickson.
+Contact owner and AYC member Tom Errickson.

 Tumbleweed Sailing offers a shared-ownership option on Catalina 25 fin keelboats.
 Bruce Andress is an AYC member.